AdSense Earnings Calculator

 - 1

-Select your content niche from the 21 categories — finance and insurance have the highest RPMs; gaming and news the lowest.
+Select your content niche from 21 categories — finance and insurance earn the highest RPMs; gaming and news the lowest.

 - 2

 Choose your primary traffic country.
-US traffic earns baseline (1.0×); Indian or Nigerian traffic earns 4–25% of US RPM.
+US traffic is baseline (1.0×); Indian traffic earns roughly 15% of US RPM.

 - 3